gradio-app/testing-gradio-apps/README.md

 # Testing Gradio Apps ⚒️

-This repository demonstrates how to properly test Gradio applications using backend unit tests and, in particular, **UI/UX testing with Playwright**.
+This repository demonstrates how to test Gradio applications using backend unit tests and, in particular, **UI/UX tests with Playwright**.